Mizrahi Tefahot Bank, Ltd. logo

 Their distinguishing characteristic is the combination of international banking heritage (backing from Mizrahi Tefahot Bank, Ltd.) with FDIC insurance coverage, which may appeal to borrowers seeking experienced institutional lending.
 They explicitly target underserved niches: tech startups (often rejected by traditional banks), real estate investors managing portfolio complexity, and foreign or expanding commercial entities.

 Based on available website content, specific loan products, rates, terms, minimum amounts, and approval criteria are not disclosed.
-The website functions primarily as a lead generation tool directing inquiries to a sales team rather than providing transparent product specifications.
+The website functions primarily as a lead generation tool directing inquiries to a sales team rather than providing listed product specifications.
 No information is available regarding actual lending volume, default rates, customer satisfaction, or comparison to competitors.

 Services & Features